Top 10 Least Known Countries In The World

 16. The tiny island nation Niue only has a population 1,190 but is the world’s first and only wifi nation (i.e. with nationwide free access to wifi provided to citizens by the government).

-17. Bhutan is the only country to measure happiness instead of GDP (Gross Domestic Produce).
-The GNH (Gross National Happiness) concept, used in Bhutan since 1972, has inspired a modern political happiness movement and in 2011 the UN General Assembly placed “happiness” on the global development agenda, adopting it unanimously.
+17. Bhutan is the only country in the world that measures happiness rather than GDP (Gross Domestic Product).
+The GNH (Gross National Happiness) concept, which has been used in Bhutan since 1972, has inspired a modern political happiness movement, and the UN General Assembly unanimously adopted "happiness" on the global development agenda in 2011.

-18. Bhutan is also a country where paintings of phallic penises are commonplace.
-The Bhutanese believe the immodest image of an erect penis helps fertility, offers protection from evil and dispels spiteful gossip.
-The murals can be spotted painted on the walls of their homes and hanging from the eaves of their houses.
+18. Bhutan is also a country where phallic penises are frequently depicted in paintings.
+The Bhutanese believe that the immodest image of an erect penis promotes fertility, protects against evil, and dispels malicious gossip.
+Murals can be found painted on the walls of their homes and hanging from their eaves.

 19. Lesotho, San Marino and Vatican City are the only sovereign states in the world landlocked by a single country on all sides, making them enclaves.
 Lesotho is landlocked by South Africa, the others by Italy.

-21. There are 22 countries in the world that do not have an army, the large majority comprising tiny island states or enclaves.
-Incidentally, this doesn’t include the Vatican City, which has the Swiss Guard as a military corps.
+21. There are 22 nations without an army in the world, the vast majority of which are small island states or enclaves.
+Notably, the Vatican City has the Swiss Guard as a military corps; this excludes them.

-What are the Least – Known Countries in the World?
+What are the Least – Known Countries in the World - Top 10?

 1. Tuvalu